 Skip to main content

-Topic: template-qt6
+Docs: template-qt6

 Monitor

 Use our monitor feature to examine the interface calls, state and signals.
 With this feature you obtain a monitor client and a monitored version of your interfaces.
-The monitoring server is embedded into the ApiGear Studio and CLI application(/docs/cli/intro).
+The monitoring server is embedded into the ApiGear Studio and CLI application(/docs/tools/cli/intro).
 More details on monitoring

 File overview for module